-- 4.1.2 Before any debt is written off it must be proved that the debt has become irrecoverable.
-To ensure that recommendations for write off are consistent and accurate, irrecoverable debt will be defined as:- - 4.1.2.1.
-Where the tracing of the debtors is unsuccessful; and - 4.1.2.2.
-All reasonable steps, at the discretion of the appointed write off committee, were taken by the officials to recover the debt. - 4.1.3 Bad debt write offs must be considered in terms of cost benefit; when it becomes too costly to recover and the chances of collecting the debt are slim, a write off should be considered. - 4.1.4 Time value of money is very important because the older the debt becomes, the more difficult and costly it becomes to collect.
-It is therefore imperative that a proper system of credit control is implemented and maintained to avoid debt reaching the stage of becoming too expensive to recover. - 4.1.5 Differentiation must be made between those household consumers who cannot afford to pay for basic services and those who just do not want to pay for these services. - 4.1.6 Debt can only be written off if the required provision exists in the Municipality's budget and/ or reserves. - 5.
-CATEGORIES OF DEBTORS THAT MAY QUALIFY FOR THE WRITING OFF OF IRRECOVERABLE DEBT - 5.1 Approved Indigent Household Consumers in terms of the Municipality's Indigent Policy. - 5.1.1 Upon approval for registration as an indigent household consumer, the debtor's outstanding balance as at the date of approval is written off - 5.1.2.
+- 4.1.1 The policy is in accordance with the Local Government Municipal Finance Management Act 2003, Local Government Municipal Systems Act 2000, as amended and other related legislation. - 4.1.2 Before any debt is written off it must be proved that the debt has become irrecoverable.
+To ensure that recommendations for write off are consistent and accurate, irrecoverable debt will be defined as:-

+4.1.2.1.
+Where the tracing of the debtors is unsuccessful; and

+4.1.2.2 All reasonable steps, at the discretion of the appointed write off committee, were taken by the officials to recover the debt.

+- 4.1.3 Bad debt write offs must be considered in terms of cost benefit; when it becomes too costly to recover and the chances of collecting the debt are slim, a write off should be considered. - 4.1.4 Time value of money is very important because the older the debt becomes, the more difficult and costly it becomes to collect.
+It is therefore imperative that a proper system of credit control is implemented and maintained to avoid debt reaching the stage of becoming too expensive to recover. - 4.1.5 Differentiation must be made between those household consumers who cannot afford to pay for basic services and those who just do not want to pay for these services. - 4.1.6 Debt can only be written off if the required provision exists in the Municipality's budget and/ or reserves.

+5. CATEGORIES OF DEBTORS THAT MAY QUALIFY FOR THE WRITING OFF OF IRRECOVERABLE DEBT

+- 5.1 Approved Indigent Household Consumers in terms of the Municipality's Indigent Policy. - 5.1.1 Upon approval for registration as an indigent household consumer, the debtor's outstanding balance as at the date of approval is written off - 5.1.2.
 Any new arrears accumulated by the debtor (i.e. any amounts in excess of the indigent allowance for free basic services) whilst registered as an indigent consumer, will not qualify to be written off and must be dealt with strictly in accordance with the Municipality's Credit Control Policy and Indigent Household Policy.